 By Anthony Caruso III | Publisher

-The No. 16 seeded UMBC Retrievers will forever bs known as the first No. 16 seeded team to pull off the biggest upset in the NCAA Division I Men’s Basketball Championship history.
-They defeated the No. 1 seeded Virginia Cavaliers, 74-54, on Friday night at the Spectrum Center in Charlotte, N.C.
+The No. 16 seeded UMBC Retrievers will forever be known as the first No. 16 seeded team to pull off the biggest upset in the NCAA Division I Men’s Basketball Championship history.
+They defeated the No. 1 seeded Virginia Cavaliers, 74-54, on Friday night at the Spectrum Center in Charlotte, North Carolina.

 The Cavaliers were the No. 1 seed in the South Region.
 They were also the top overall seed in the entire tournament.